 Of course I was going to share my super glossy and delicious vegan chocolate drip cake recipe, considering how popular it's non-vegan drip cake recipe is.
-For those thinking, "really?!!
-It's 2024, are we still doing drip cakes?!", yes we are.
+Drip cakes aren't just for Instagram - they add a silky, melt-in-the-mouth layer of chocolatey goodness.
+And now, with this vegan ganache, everyone can get in on the action.

 Why?
 Because, while it *can* be thought of as a fad of yesteryears, ultimately its staying power is in the fact that it adds SO MUCH to the taste and texture profile of the cake - why would anyone say no thanks to a lovely layer of smooth chocolate that melts in the mouth?
 And now that at least 4.7% of the UK population identify themselves as vegans, with this dairy-free vegan version, everyone can tuck into the drip cake delight!